Hereditary hemorrhagic telangiectasia

 Hereditary hemorrhagic telangiectasia (HHT), also known as Osler–Weber–Rendu disease and Osler–Weber–Rendu syndrome, is a rare autosomal dominant genetic disorder that leads to abnormal blood vessel formation in the skin, mucous membranes, and often in organs such as the lungs, liver, and brain.

 It may lead to nosebleeds, acute and chronic digestive tract bleeding, and various problems due to the involvement of other organs.
-Treatment focuses on reducing bleeding from blood vessel lesions, and sometimes surgery or other targeted interventions to remove arteriovenous malformations in organs.
-Chronic bleeding often requires iron supplements and sometimes blood transfusions.
+Treatment focuses on reducing bleeding from telangiectasias, and sometimes surgery or other targeted interventions to remove arteriovenous malformations in organs.
+Chronic bleeding often requires iron supplements, iron infusions and sometimes blood transfusions.
 HHT is transmitted in an autosomal dominant fashion, and occurs in one in 5,000–8,000 people in North America.

 The disease carries the names of Sir William Osler, Henri Jules Louis Marie Rendu, and Frederick Parkes Weber, who described it in the late 19th and early 20th centuries.

 Signs and symptoms

 Telangiectasias

 Telangiectasia (small vascular malformations) may occur in the skin and mucosal linings of the nose and gastrointestinal tract.
 The most common problem is nosebleeds (epistaxis), which happen frequently from childhood and affect about 90–95% of people with HHT.
 Lesions on the skin and in the mouth bleed less often but may be considered cosmetically displeasing; they affect about 80%.
 The skin lesions characteristically occur on the lips, the nose and the fingers, and on the skin of the face in sun-exposed areas.
 They appear suddenly, with the number increasing over time.

 About 20% are affected by symptomatic digestive tract lesions, although a higher percentage have lesions that do not cause symptoms.
 These lesions may bleed intermittently, which is rarely significant enough to be noticed (in the form of bloody vomiting or black stool), but can eventually lead to depletion of iron in the body, resulting in iron-deficiency anemia.